AY2425S2-CS2103T-W13-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to import contacts from a file location.
-2. ScoopBook imports the relevant contacts from the import file.
+2. ScoopBook imports the contacts from the import file.

    Use case ends.

 **Extensions**

 * 1a.
-User provided file location is invalid
+User provided invalid file location.
    * 1a1.
 Scoopbook raises an error

      Use case ends.

 * 1b.
-User provided file has an invalid format
+User provided file with invalid format
    * 1b1.
 Scoopbook raises an error

      Use case ends.